apache/nuttx-apps/examples/README.txt

   It is configured to work in the Linux user-mode simulation and has not been tested in any other environment.

-  At a miniumum, to run in an embedded environment, you will probably have to change the configured paths to the TIFF files defined in the example.
+  At a minimum, to run in an embedded environment, you will probably have to change the configured paths to the TIFF files defined in the example.

     CONFIG_EXAMPLES_TIFF_OUTFILE - Name of the resulting TIFF file.
 Default is